tadaspetra/nextjs-video-call/BLOG.md

 ## Building a Form with NextJS

 ### 'use client'
-The form we want to build is a very simple form, where we take the input from the user and route them to the `channel/<form input here>` route of the website.
+The form we want to build is a very simple form, where we take the input from the user and route the user to the `channel/<form input here>` route of the website.

-This needs to happen client side, because you are receiving the input from the user, and based on that input send them to a new route.
+This needs to happen client side because you are receiving the input from the user, and based on that input send them to a new route.
 For that we will use the `useRouter` hook from `next/navigation`.
-And in order to use it client side we have to add `'use client'` at the top of our file.
+And to use it client side we have to add `'use client'` at the top of our file.

 ### Form UI
 The next step is creating the UI for the form input.
-For this we create a form element with an input element named "channel".
+For this, we create a form element with an input element named "channel".

 All the magic happens in the form's `onSubmit` method where we have access to the data(`e`) from the submit action.
-Whenever a form is submitted, the default action is to reload the page, however since we want to lead a user to a new page we want to manually handle this action.
-Using `e.preventDefault()` we are able to stop the page refresh.
+Whenever a form is submitted, the default action is to reload the page, however, since we want to lead a user to a new page we want to manually handle this action.
+Using `e.preventDefault()` we can stop the page refresh.

 The next step is to reroute the page to the appropriate channel page.
 We first define a variable called `target` which asserts that we have a "channel" value in our form event.